Two guys plugging their ears

 Inside, you’re going to be looking for the same kinds of gunk you looked for outside — dust, debris, cobwebs, etc. If dirt is your problem, you’re in luck.
 If the wires are fried, on the other hand, or if your sensor lens is damaged, you’ll want to proceed to Step 5.

 Warning: Unless you’re an alarm specialist, we don’t recommend trying to repair damaged or burnt-out sensors or wires.
 A peek behind the housing is better as a diagnosis only.
 Chances are, if you discover a damaged part, you’ll need to replace the sensor.
-Thankfully, they only run like $15 to $20 apiece on average.
+Thankfully, replacement sensors typically only cost $15 to $20 a piece.

 5. Replace Damaged Equipment and/or Call a Professional

 This may not be the news you wanted to hear, but if those wires are kaput, you’re going to need a new sensor.
-I’d also venture that if you’ve checked your batteries, and cleaned your sensor inside and out, and your alarm is still hitting the high notes like Barry Gibb of the Bee Gees, it’s time for new equipment.
-Check out our 2024 motion sensor buyer’s guide for some pointers.
-For DIY systems, motion sensors usually don’t run more than $65 a pop and are usually less.
+We’d also venture that if you’ve checked your batteries, cleaned your sensor inside and out, and your alarm is still hitting the high notes like Barry Gibb of the Bee Gees, it’s time for new equipment.
+Check out our motion sensor buyer’s guide for some pointers.
+They usually cost less than $65 each, depending on features and brand.

 FYI: Most motion sensors use passive infrared (PIR) detection.
 When a person or pet walks by, the PIR sensor detects a rapid change in infrared heat, triggering an alert or alarm.